fatbobman/mail-mcp-bridge/README.md

 **Mail MCP Bridge** enables AI assistants (like Claude, ChatGPT) to directly access and analyze your macOS Mail emails.
 Simply copy a Message-ID from Mail and paste it to AI — no manual email exporting needed.

+## 🎯 Primary Use Case

+**Core Value: Let AI analyze email text content and track project progress**

+This project focuses on extracting and analyzing **plain text email content**, making it ideal for:

+- **📋 Project Progress Tracking** - Analyze email threads with sponsors, clients, and partners
+- **💼 Business Communication Analysis** - Extract key information, action items, and timelines
+- **🔍 Email Summarization** - Quickly understand the core content of long emails or threads
+- **📊 Data Extraction** - Extract structured information from emails (requirements, feedback, commitments)
+- **🤝 Conversation History Review** - View complete email threads to understand communication context

+**Note:** This project focuses on text content extraction and does not process attachments, images, or formatted HTML.
+For AI analysis, plain text is the most effective input format.

+## 💡 Why I Built This

+I've been exploring ways to deeply integrate AI into various aspects of my work and life.
+In practice, I've found that AI-assisted project management and communication summarization is particularly valuable.

+However, much of real-world communication happens through email—especially ongoing conversations with sponsors, clients, and partners.
+On macOS, email files (particularly email threads) are scattered across different directories.
+The traditional approach of exporting individual emails for AI analysis is inefficient and unfriendly to active projects.

+To solve this problem, I created **Mail MCP Bridge**:
+- One-click Message-ID retrieval (via Mail Quick Action)
+- MCP tools based on Message-ID to quickly extract structured plain text email content
+- Enable AI to seamlessly track project progress, analyze communication history, and extract key information

+In short, this project bridges the gap between macOS Mail and AI assistants, making email a first-class citizen in the AI workflow.

 ## ✨ Features

 - **📧 Direct Email Access** - AI can read your emails through MCP protocol